Selhurst Park: History

-The Safety of Grounds Act required the Holmesdale Road terrace (the preferred stand for the Crystal Palace supporters) to be split into three sections for safety reasons.
+The Safety of Sports Grounds Act 1975 required the Holmesdale Road terrace (the preferred stand for the Crystal Palace supporters) to be split into three sections for safety reasons.
 The remaining poorer facilities were mainly where opposition supporters were situated.
 New facilities were subsequently built at the back of the Holmesdale Stand.
 In the summer of 1981, the Main Stand terraced enclosure was redesigned and refitted with seating.
 This year also saw Palace sell the back of the Whitehorse Lane terrace and adjacent land to supermarket retailer Sainsbury's for £2m, to help their financial problems.
 The size of the terrace at this end was effectively halved.

 Charlton Athletic moved into the stadium as temporary tenants in 1985, and became with Palace the first league clubs in England to agree such a ground-sharing scheme.
 The following year, Palace chairman Ron Noades purchased the stadium from the club as a means of raising revenue.
 In the summer of 1990, the lower half of the Arthur Wait Stand was converted to all-seater with the assistance of Football Trust Grant Aid, following the Taylor Report into the Hillsborough Disaster.
 Two rows of executive boxes (48 in total) were constructed above the Whitehorse Lane terrace (on the roof of Sainsbury's supermarket) in 1991, and this was subsequently roofed and made all-seater in the summer of 1993.

 Charlton moved back to The Valley via West Ham's Boleyn Ground, and Wimbledon F.C. replaced them as tenants in 1991.
 The Holmesdale terrace was demolished in 1994 and replaced a year later with a two-tiered 8,500 capacity stand.
 The roof cladding of the main stand was also replaced, the previous one having started to leak.
 Some 25 years on, this remains the most recent major work to be carried out at Selhurst Park.

-When Mark Goldberg bought Crystal Palace, he bought just the club.
-Former Palace chairman Ron Noades retained ownership of the Selhurst Park stadium, having purchased it from the club in 1986.
-Simon Jordan took out a ten-year lease on the stadium upon his purchase of Crystal Palace in 2000, and Noades received rent from the club.
+When Mark Goldberg bought Crystal Palace F.C. in 1998, he just owned the club and not the stadium.
+Former Palace chairman Ron Noades retained ownership of Selhurst Park, having purchased it from the club in 1986.
+Simon Jordan became chairman in 2000, and took out a ten-year lease on the stadium upon his purchase of Crystal Palace, with Noades receiving rent from the club.
 When Wimbledon relocated to Milton Keynes in 2003, a section of their fans had already decamped to the newly established AFC Wimbledon in protest, when the old club were given permission by the FA to move in 2002.